Great Ormond Street Hospital for Children NHS Foundation Trust: Death of Baby P

 In 2009, Great Ormond Street Hospital was criticised for their role in Baby P's death.
 Consultant paediatrician Kim Holt and three colleagues wrote to Great Ormond Street Hospital managers in 2006, a year before Baby P's death warning that understaffing and poor record keeping posed a serious risk to patients' safety at St Anne's clinic in Haringey, north London.
 Kim Holt said bosses ignored her warnings and removed her from the clinic.

-Dr Kim Holt told in an interview the hospital offered her £120,000 to withdraw her complaints in the wake of Peter's death, a claim the hospital denied.
-In 2011, Great Ormond Street Hospital and Haringey primary care trust issued an apology to Dr Holt stating "Both Trusts accept and are sorry that you have been through a difficult time.
+Paediatrician Kim Holt told in an interview the hospital offered her £120,000 to withdraw her complaints in the wake of Peter's death, a claim the hospital denied.
+In 2011, Great Ormond Street Hospital and Haringey primary care trust issued an apology to Holt stating "Both Trusts accept and are sorry that you have been through a difficult time.
 You are a respected and valued member of staff and we look forward to you resuming your role in community paediatrics very soon".

 In 2014, following a BBC documentary into Baby P's case, Great Ormond Street Hospital released a statement stating they have publicly apologised for their failings and have worked since to make sure improvements were made.
 The hospital takes its responsibility in the safeguarding of children's safety and welfare very seriously.